 Assuris was created by the life and health insurance industry in Canada in 1990 to provide Canadian policyholders with protection in the event of the insolvency of their insurance company.
 Assuris is funded by its member insurance companies, including Manufacturers Life and Manulife Assurance Company of Canada.
 Member companies of Assuris are assessed to build and maintain a liquidity fund at a minimum level of \$100 million.
 Members are then primarily subject to assessment on an "as needed" basis.
-Assessments are calculated based on each member's MCCSR, subject to adjustments where the member operates in foreign jurisdictions.
+Effective in March 2019, the assessment base for member companies will be calculated using each member's solvency buffer (as opposed to the currently employed total capital required), subject to adjustments where the member operates in foreign jurisdictions.